Make all Menstrual Products Plastic Free

 - Lil-Lets, Superdrug, and Morrisons have reacted to the campaign by launching and developing their own eco-friendly ranges!

-- Bodyform have stepped into the reusable market by launching period pants, their parent brand Essity also included Tena in the move with incontinence underwear.
+- Decision makers have stepped into the reusable market, Lil-Lets have launched a reusable applicator, and Bodyform have launched period pants, and their parent brand Essity also included Tena in the move with incontinence underwear.

 Please sign, share and together let's break the plastic cycle, period!